code4lib/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 ### Option 2: obtain ongoing fiscal sponsorship from an external organization

+In this Report, the terms specified for each of the organizations identified as possible fiscal sponsors provide an outline of the requirements and benefits of ongoing fiscal sponsorship with a host organization.
+This analysis is meant to inform a Code4Lib community vote among the three broad options presented in this Report (1: maintain status quo, 2: obtain ongoing fiscal sponsorship, or 3: form an independent non-profit organization), as well as to provide a basis for comparison between the possible terms offered by each of the organizations within Option 2.

 ###### Pros: Possible Benefits of an Ongoing, Long-term fiscal sponsor for Code4Lib

 The motivation for securing an ongoing, long-term fiscal sponsor would be to try to address some of the limitations of status quo noted above, and to realize the following potential benefits: